adrien1018/tioj-judge-old/README.md

 The grading process is separated into:

 - Pre-execution stage
-- Execution & checking stage of each testdata
+- Execution & checking stage (combined) of each testdata
 - Scoring stage

 Graders are run without root permission.
 The permission required by the sandbox is obtained from setuid.